bumps/bumps/doc/guide/experiment.rst

-More sophisticated models, with routines for data handling and specialized plotting should define the :class:`Fitness <bumps.fitproblem.Fitness>` interface.  :ref:`peaks_example` sets up a problem for fitting multiple peaks plus a background against a 2-D data set.
+More sophisticated models, with routines for data handling and specialized plotting should define the :class:`Fitness <bumps.fitproblem.Fitness>` interface.
+The :ref:`peaks-example` example sets up a problem for fitting multiple peaks plus a background against a 2-D data set.

 Models are parameterized using :class:`Parameter <bumps.parameter.Parameter>`
 objects, which identify the fitted parameters in the model, and the bounds over